NEW YORK, N.Y. - The New York Rangers don't like being all even after two games, but they sure are used to it.

 "It's a very hard building to play in, and 1-1 sounds much better than down 2-0," Devils captain Zach Parise said.
 "We're happy.
 We would have liked to have snuck out of here with two wins, but it didn't happen.
+We'll take 1-1."

-"You need to improve as a hockey team every game," said succinct and disappointed coach John Tortorella, who declined to say what areas were deficient.
+"You need to improve as hockey team every game," said succinct and disappointed coach John Tortorella, who declined to say what areas were deficient.

-Clarkson built off the momentum created by Ryan Carter's deflected goal late in the second that tied the game, 2-2.
+Clarkson built off the momentum created by Ryan Carter's deflected goal late in the second period that tied the game, 2-2.
 Ilya Kovalchuk had given the Devils a 1-0 lead with a power-play goal in the first.
 Defenceman Bryce Salvador added two assists, and Martin Brodeur stopped 23 saves for his 108th playoff win.

 "Mr. Clutch?
 I don't know about that," Clarkson said.
 "I'm going to skate up and down and finish the checks and just bounce off people.
 It's just a great feeling to be able to contribute.
 To get a tip on that felt pretty good."